btmorr/leifdb/README.md

 ## Todo

 Raft basics (everything from the [short Raft paper]):
-- leader index volatile state
 - leader keep track of log index for each other node, send append-logs requests to each based on last known log index, and update commit index for logs appended to a majority of nodes
 - add log comparison check to vote handler (election restriction)
 - add more checking on most recently seen term
-- modify append request job to keep track of logs on other nodes and update commit

 Raft complete (additional functionality in the [full Raft paper]):
 - log compaction
 - changes in cluster membership

 General application:
-- Add configuration options (probably use "flag")
 - Add scripts for starting a cluster / changing membership
 - OpenAPI compatibility for HTTP API?
 - Dashboard for visualization / management of a cluster?